isovector/draconian-results/pho.md

 There are no restrictions for outdoor personal gatherings.

-### Organized gatherings
+### Indoor organized gatherings

-Organized gatherings have capacity restrictions.
-Examples of an organized gathering include wedding ceremonies or funeral receptions.
+Indoor organized gatherings of any size are not allowed.
+Examples of an organized gathering include:

-#### Indoor organized gatherings

-[Proof of
-vaccination]
+-   New Year\'s Eve parties
+-   Wedding receptions
+-   Funeral receptions
+-   Other life events or celebrations

+### Indoor events at venues

+Indoor events at venues can only have 50% capacity, no matter the size.

+-   This includes events like concerts, sports or movies
-is required for all indoor organized events of all sizes.
-Everyone must be fully vaccinated to attend.
-Businesses must scan proof of vaccination QR codes for entry.
+-   Everyone must be fully vaccinated to attend
+-   Venues must scan [proof of vaccination QR codes for entry]
+-   [Everyone must wear a mask indoors]

-Dancing is not permitted.
-[Masks are required indoors].
+-   Dancing is not permitted

-Indoor organized gatherings can have up to 1,000 people or 50% capacity, whichever is greater.
-For example:

--   If a venue has capacity for 1,600 people, 1,000 people can attend
--   If a venue has capacity for 3,000 people, 1,500 people can attend

 All spectators must be seated at:

--   Concerts, theatre, dance and symphony performances
+-   Sports events, concerts, theatre, dance and symphony performances
--   Weddings and funeral receptions (outside of a funeral home)
 -   Lectures, presentations and workshops
--   Sponsored and ticketed parties
+-   Sponsored and ticketed events

-You do not need to remain seated at:

--   Conventions and trade shows
--   Conferences (except during lectures, presentations and workshops)
--   Recreational classes and activities like art classes and choir rehearsals

-Private social events in workplaces are not subject to these restrictions.

-#### Outdoor organized gatherings
+### Outdoor organized gatherings

 Outdoor organized seated gatherings can have a capacity of 5,000 people or 50% capacity, whichever is greater.
 For example, if the venue has a